everyonesdesign/Chess-Helper/README.md

 The application is NOT designed to violate chess.com terms of usage in any way.
-In case if chess.com contacts extension author about the viloations the software may be modified or removed from Chrome Web Store.
+In case if chess.com contacts extension author about the viloations the software may be modified or removed from the extensions stores.

 ## License